lamat1111/QuilibriumScripts/README.md

 Alternatively you can migrate the files manually.
 If you already have a local backup of the config.yml and keys.yml files, you just need to upload them to your new server in the folder `root/ceremonyclient/node/.config` .
 You can use use [WinSCP](https://winscp.net/eng/index.php) to do this.

 ## Set SSH keys to connect to your server
+> [!NOTE]

-Usually, when you rent a server, you are given a username and password to connect to it.
+> Usually, when you rent a server, you are given a username and password to connect to it.
 However, this poses a security risk as hackers can attempt to guess your password using brute force attacks.
 To mitigate this risk, you can disable password access to your server and use SSH keys instead.

 Here is a [comprehensive guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-22-04) on how to set up SSH keys on your server.